 In the afternoons, I often find myself craving something sweet.
 A brownie would certainly satisfy my craving, but it would also leave me feeling sluggish.
 There are plenty of healthy options that can satisfy a craving for sweets (and carbs – my other weakness!).
-Homemade granola bars, a healthy muffin, or a granola, fruit, and Greek yogurt parfait are all delicious, healthy options.
+Homemade granola bars, a healthy muffin, or a peanut butter granola, fruit, and Greek yogurt parfait are all delicious, healthy options.

 6. Remember to drink water.

 It’s easy to confuse thirst with hunger, so I always keep a glass of water nearby to sip on throughout the day.
 I feel so much better when I stay hydrated, and it also keeps me from reaching for other beverages that are full of empty calories.
 To make water more flavorful and fun to drink, sometimes I’ll infuse it with fresh berries, cucumber, and lime to make a refreshing fruit water.